 Why: 26% of workers say that app overload makes them less efficient.
 The problem with app overload is that it forces our brains to move quickly from one task to another (often called context switching).
 This jumping around is more than just a disruption to workflow–it’s a drain on mental energy that can interfere with cognitive function, concentration, prioritization skills, and effective decision making.

 Embracing a purpose-built work management platform as part of an organization’s essential tech stack is key for saving considerable time, effort, and money.
 According to IDC, teams who use three or more integrations experience significantly more time savings—over 30 hours per week. —Asana’s Anatomy of Work Report

 How: The easiest way to avoid app overload is to build them right into your workflow.
 With dozens of integrations available, Ally.io ensures OKR updates happen right where your work is happening.
 Our integrations make it seamless and easy to connect your day-to-day to the big picture without taxing your time and energy by making you switch between apps.
 The added benefit?
 Integrating Ally.io with the apps you use every day is an effective way to ensure adoption and follow-through on goals.

 With these 5 tips in hand, you have the power today to build a culture where employees feel productive and aligned towards your organization’s goals.
-Schedule a complimentary 30-minute consultation with our Strategic Services team to get started.

 The first step in rolling out the objectives and key results framework is making sure you’re writing good OKRs to set yourself up for success.
 Here are some examples to help get you started.Read Now